 Make sure to credit wherever the exercise came from.
 For example, “This exercise was inspired by a Sharon Davis class.” or “This is an exercise that Jon Tigert and Jenna Applegarth use.”

 Because we want to welcome dancers at all levels of experience, we want our exercises to be interesting and useful for that broad audience.
+NOTE: We do have a beginner coach available and so people who have never danced ever can be referred to them so that exercise leaders dont have to reinvent the wheel in 20 minutes.

 If we want to run an exercise with prerequisites, we would give that context at the start and let people choose to participate in the exercise or do another activity.